A note on a Griffiths-type ring for complete intersections in Grassmannians: Introduction

-\begin{thm} Let $Z=Z_{d_1, \ldots, d_c}$ a smooth complete intersection in a Grassmannian Gr(k,n), and let $\mU$ the Griffiths ring attached to $Z$.
-Denote by $m$ the canonical degree of $Z$, that is $\omega_Z \cong \of_Z(m)$.
-Suppose $m \geq n-1$.
-Then if $ \ddim(Z)=N-c$ is even If $ \ddim(Z)=N-c$ is odd \end{thm} We give a bunch of significative examples, such as Fano 5-fold and 4-fold of genus 6 and degree 10, and a Calabi-Yau section of the Grassmannian $\Gr(2,7)$.
-We conclude with an appendix on Fano varieties of K3 type: we intend this as the beginning of a classification project, that we plan to develop in a series of future works.
+\begin{thm} Let $Z$ be a smooth complete intersection in a Grassmannian Gr(k,n), and let $\mU$ be the Griffiths ring attached to $Z$.
+Suppose $m \geq -1$.
+Then if $ \ddim(Z)=N-c$ is even If $ \ddim(Z)=N-c$ is odd \end{thm} We give several significative examples, such as Fano 5-folds and 4-folds of genus 6 and degree 10, and a Calabi-Yau section of the Grassmannian $\Gr(2,7)$.
+We conclude with an appendix on Fano varieties of K3 type: we intend this as the beginning of a classification project that we plan to develop in a series of future works.